rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/browser.md

 ### Private Keys and Public Keys

-In wallet software, you generally see “accounts” represented by addresses on the blockchain network. n the case of RSK, this is `0x` followed by a series of hexadecimal characters, for example, `0xdfc0e6361fd1846a223e2d7834a5ebd441a16dd4`.
+In wallet software, you generally see “accounts” represented by addresses on the blockchain network. n the case of Rootstock, this is `0x` followed by a series of hexadecimal characters, for example, `0xdfc0e6361fd1846a223e2d7834a5ebd441a16dd4`.
 There is some hidden complexity behind that, to do with cryptography, which is necessary to secure the account, and all the blockchain transactions it makes.